arcticsecurity/website.bitfactor/_posts/2018-10-23-stakeholder-notifications.md

 ---
-blog_title: Stakeholder notifications
+blog_title: AUTOMATICALLY ALERT YOUR CONSTITUENTS
 blog_image_path: /images/content/cert3-2.png
 blog_image_cover: false
 blog_description: >-
-  Cyber security authorities, CSIRT teams, and ISACs have access to a wealth of actionable and reliable information about different types of cyber threats.
+  Cyber security authorities, CSIRT teams and ISACs can tap into a wealth of actionable and reliable abuse information.
+This information can alert your constituents on compromised or vulnerable systems and help them to remediate them in an efficient manner.
-  The best use for this information is to make it available for the stakeholders so that they learn from it.
-Noticing the incidents helps companies and organizations develop processes and strategies for dealing with them.
 meta_title:
 meta_description:
 date: 2018-10-23 00:00:00 +0300